syncfusion-content/windowsforms-docs/WindowsForms/XlsIO/FAQ/How-to-ignore-the-green-error-marker-in-worksheets.md

 ---
 layout: post
-title: How-to-add-chart-labels-to-scatter-points
+title: How-to-ignore-the-green-error-marker-in-worksheets
-description:  how to add chart labels to scatter points
+description:  How to ignore the green error marker in worksheets
 platform: WindowsForms
 control: XlsIO
 documentation: ug